Parables Home

 9. What is the warning concerning your testimony, witness, and ministry?

-FOLLOW-UP QUESIONS WITH ANSWERS
+FOLLOW-UP QUESTIONS WITH ANSWERS

 1. Who, in this parable, does it call "The Light of the World"?